Requirements for Candidates for Doctoral Degrees

 No member of a graduate committee can be expected to participate in a dissertation defense if that member has not had at least two weeks to read and consider the dissertation beforehand.

-If at the final examination the examiners generally approve of the dissertation but require significant changes and are not yet prepared to sign Form 4: Certification of Degree Requirements, the chair of the graduate committee will coordinate with other members of the committee to compile all required changes and will inform the student of the scope and substance of those changes.
+If at the final examination the examiners generally approve of the dissertation but require significant changes the chair of the graduate committee will coordinate with other members of the committee to compile all required changes and will inform the student of the scope and substance of those changes.
 The committee will establish how the changes will be reviewed and approved.

 Normally, all members of the graduate committee and the outside examiner are present at the defense.
 At the discretion of the program, with the unanimous consent of all members of the graduate committee and the student, committee members or the outside examiner may participate in the defense via real-time teleconferencing or real-time videoconferencing.
 In all cases, the chair and at least one other member of the dissertation committee must be physically present.